-Considering the amount of tea drunk around the world every day, the news that the drink can be good for you is welcome indeed.
-Recent research has indicated that drinking tea as part of a healthy diet and life style can help maintain a healthy body including a healthy heart.
+Recent research has indicated the health benefits of tea as part of a healthy diet and life style can help maintain a healthy body including a healthy heart.

-If that's not enough to convince you that tea is worth trying, take a look at some of these fast facts.
-Green and black teas offer the same health benefits.
-Many people don't realize that black and green tea contain virtually the same amount of antioxidants.
+If that is not enough to convince you that tea is worth trying, take a look at some of these fast facts.
+The health benefits of tea, both Green and black teas offer the same health benefits.
+Many people don’t realize that black and green tea contain virtually the same amount of antioxidants.
 In fact, whether hot or cold, bottled or using a bag, tea is probably the healthiest drink around.

 According to the Harvard Women’s Health Watch, tea provides a few tips to get the most out of tea-drinking:

 Drinking a cup of tea a few times a day to absorb antioxidants and other healthful plant compounds.
 In green-tea drinking cultures, the usual amount is three cups per day.

 Allow tea to steep for three to five minutes to bring out its catechins.

 The best way to get the catechins and other flavonoids in tea is to drink it freshly brewed.
 Decaffeinated, bottled ready-to-drink tea preparations, and instant teas have less of these compounds.

 Tea can impede the absorption of iron from fruits and vegetables.
 Adding lemon or milk or drinking tea between meals will counteract this problem.